-MINUTES OF A MEETING OF THE PLAINS WARD COMMITTEE HELD IN THE COUNCIL CHAMBERS, WILLIAM STREET, and PAEROA ON TUESDAY 10 SEPTEMBER 2013 COMMENCING AT 9.00 AM
+MINUTES OF A MEETING OF THE WAIHI WARD COMMITTEE HELD IN THE COUNCIL CHAMBERS, WILLIAM STREET, PAEROA ON TUESDAY 10 SEPTEMBER 2013 COMMENCING AT 2.30 PM

-Messrs S B Fabish (Community Services Manager), K D Thompson (District Engineer), S Clark (Parks and Reserves Manager) and Ms C Black (Council Secretary)
+Messrs S B Fabish (Community Services Manager), K D Thompson (District Engineer), Mr J McIver (Community Development Officer), S Clark (Parks and Reserves Manager) and Ms C Black (Council Secretary)

-THAT the apology of Worship the Mayor J P Tregidga be received and sustained.
+THAT the apology of His Worship the Mayor, J P Tregidga be received and sustained.

 COMMUNITY POLICING UPDATE